krsnarepo/G3Core/README.md

 # Backend Core Project

-This repository contains the backend core for a project.
+This repository contains a backend core writen with django and a front app developed with angular.

 ## Installation